Helpful Information For Competitive Programming.

 23 4844566 hi

-st1 would recieve the input of "1 2 hello" and st2 would recieve the input of "23 4844566 hi".
+st1 would receive the input of "1 2 hello" and st2 would receive the input of "23 4844566 hi".
 The StringTokenizer class will take a string input and create tokens out of it, using the space character as a delimiter, just like Scanner does.
 There are two methods you should know with StringTokenizer.
 The first one is the .nextToken() method.
 This method will return the next token as a String, and works very similar to the Scanner .next() method.

 The other method is the .hasMoreTokens().
 This method returns a boolean value, depending on whether the inputted String has more tokens in it.